-Use of drugs that interfere with blood clotting
+Use of medications that interfere with blood clotting

 Signs of a bleeding disorder or a known bleeding disorder (such as hemophilia Hemophilia Hemophilia is a hereditary bleeding disorder caused by a deficiency in one of two blood clotting factors: factor VIII or factor IX.
 Several different gene abnormalities can cause the disorder... read more )